dsuedholt/bsky-paperbot-sound/README.md

 - simply post all papers with announce-type 'new' once per day, no logging / archive required
 - use `atproto` library to access bluesky api
 - add an embed card with title and author information
+- use the free Gemini API to summarize the abstract to fit the bluesky character limit

 ## make your own bsky bot